sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ## Section 2: Quantification

-Traditiaonlly, workflows for RNA-seq would align reads to a reference *genome*, and then overlap with know gene coordinates.
+Traditionally, workflows for RNA-seq would align reads to a reference *genome*, and then overlap with know gene coordinates.
 However, many now prefer to align directly to the *transcriptome* sequences using a method such as [`salmon`](https://salmon.readthedocs.io/en/latest/) or [`kallisto`](https://pachterlab.github.io/kallisto/about).
 We will demonstrate the salmon protocol.

 ### Obtaining the files for salmon